 I intend to achieve this whole process within 2 years”

 Step 4.
 Define how you intend to keep working on your growth mindset plan so you don’t slip back into the fixed mindset

 This has largely been defined in my example for step 3.
-But as you will need to devote your available time during the research and start-up phases to continuing with your day job and having quality time to your family and other commitments, some things will need to change to make sufficient time to keep to your project plan.
+But as you will need to devote your available time during the research and start-up phases to continuing with your day job and having quality time to spend with your family and hobbies, some things will need to change to make sufficient time to keep to your project plan.